-4.14.6 Research Audit
+4.14.8 Research Audit

-For an audit to be deemed of sufficient standard it would need to fulfil the expectations of any audit as detailed in RACS Guidelines on Audit i.e.

-A Trainee should have:
+For an audit to be deemed of sufficient standard it would need to fulfil the expectations of any audit as detailed in RACS Surgical Audit and Peer Review Guidelines, i.e. A Trainee should have:

-- 1. Identified a standard, with evidence
+- a.
+Identified a standard, with evidence

-- 2. Carried out a review of current practice
+- b.
+Carried out a review of current practice

-- 3. Compared the results to the standard
+- c.
+Compared the results to the standard

-- 4. Implemented change with reflection
+- d.
+Implemented change with reflection

-- 5. Initiated a plan to/ or completed a re-audit.
+- e.
+Initiated a plan to/ or completed a re-audit.

-4.14.7 Full-Time Research
+4.14.9 Full-Time Research

 Trainees undertaking full-time research may apply to have research points awarded.
-The research topic must be related to PRS and be prospectively approved by the Board.
+The research topic must be related to PRS and be prospectively approved by the NZBPRS.
 Trainees must provide a certificate or letter from their research supervisor indicating satisfactory completion of their period of study.
 Trainees must provide certification of enrolment from their higher education institution.
-Four points will be awarded on satisfactory completion of a minimum of 12 months full-time research with enrolment in a higher degree (masters, PhD, MD) at an institution prospectively approved by the Board and located within Australia and/or New Zealand.
+Four points will be awarded on satisfactory completion of a minimum of 12 months full-time research with enrolment in a higher degree (masters, PhD, MD) at an institution prospectively approved by the NZBPRS and located within Australia and/or Aotearoa New Zealand.
 For more information, refer to Section 5 of these Regulations.

-4.14.8 Multi-Centre Research Project
+4.14.10 Multi-Centre or Long term Research Project

-For Trainees wishing to be involved in longer term and collaborative research, such as a multi-centre randomised controlled trial, the following research points will be considered.
+For Trainees wishing to be involved in longer term and collaborative research, such as a multicentre randomised controlled trial, the following research points will be considered.
 Trainees interested in this research option should discuss it with their Supervisor of Training.